yvelikova/axway-open-docs/content/en/docs/central/catalog/discover-and-consume-catalog-assets-3.md

 ## Subscribe to an API

-In order to use an API, you must subscribe to request access.
+Before using an API, you must first subscribe to request access to the API.
+When the request is approved by the provider of the API, a link is created between the API and the application.
 APIs that are protected with a client authentication policy in AMPLIFY Central will require an app with valid credentials to subscribe.
-When the request is approved, either automatically or manually by the provider of the API, a link is created between the API and the application.

-{{< alert title="Note" color="info" >}}The  **Subscribe** button will not be displayed for APIs that are not protected with an API Key.
-In addition, a provider of the API asset can configure when a subscription is required and the metadata to be provided when you subscribe.{{< /alert >}}
+{{< alert title="Note" >}}The **Subscribe** button is not displayed for APIs that are not protected with an API Key.
+In addition, the provider of the API asset can configure when a subscription is required, and the metadata to be provided when you subscribe.{{< /alert >}}

-Before you start:

-* You will need to create an application and secure it with an [API Key](/docs/central/quickstart/) or [JWT](/docs/central/secure_api_jwt/) or [OAuth](/docs/central/feauth_oauth/)
+Before you start, you will need to create an application and secure it with an [API Key](/docs/central/quickstart/), or [JWT](/docs/central/secure_api_jwt/), or [OAuth](/docs/central/feauth_oauth/).

-Follow these steps to subscribe to an API asset
+Follow these steps to subscribe to an API asset:

-* Select **Catalog** in the left navigation bar to open the **Explore Catalog** sub-menu.
+1. Select **Catalog** in the left navigation bar to open the **Explore Catalog** submenu.
-* Click an API asset in the list to see a detailed view of its description, test methods, and subscriptions.
+2. Click an API asset in the list to see a detailed view of its description, test methods, and subscriptions.
-* Click **Subscribe** in the top right corner.
+3. Click **Subscribe** in the top right corner.
-* On the dialog box enter a **Subscription name** and select **Application**.
+4. On the dialog box enter a name for the subscription and select an option from the **Application** list.

     AMPLIFY Central administrators can subscribe an application on behalf of API consumers.
 In this case, they will be required to select the **Team** the API consumer belongs to.

-* Click **Subscribe.**
+5. Click **Subscribe**.

-  When subscription requests to an API are set to be manually approved by the API provider, you will see a **Request access** button.
-After you click to request access, you will get a message that informs you the subscription request has been submitted and is awaiting approval.

 Watch the animation to learn how to subscribe to an API asset.

 ![subscribe demo](/Images/central/catalog/subscribe_demo.gif)

+When subscription requests to an API are set to be manually approved by the API provider, a **Request access** button is shown.
+After you click to request access, a message is displayed to inform that the subscription request has been submitted and is awaiting approval.

 ### Promote an API to Integration Builder

 If you are leveraging the AMPLIFY iPaaS to create integrations between different applications, you can promote an API from the Unified Catalog to Integration Builder as a custom connector with a click of a button.
-This saves you the hassle of exporting the swagger file and then manually import it in Integration Builder.
+This saves you the trouble of exporting the swagger file and manually import it in Integration Builder.
 To lean more, see [AMPLIFY Integration Builder](https://docs.axway.com/bundle/AMPLIFY_Integration_Builder_allOS_en/page/amplify_integration_builder.html).

-### Before you start

-* Ensure that you have access to Integration Builder.
-* You must have your API secured, as well as a valid subscription.
+You can promote an API published in the Unified Catalog to Integration Builder as a custom connector.
+Before you start, ensure that you have access to Integration Builder, and that have your API secured, as well as a valid subscription.
 For details, see [Subscribe to an API](#subscribe-to-an-api).

-You can promote an API published in the Unified Catalog to Integration Builder as a custom connector.

 To promote an API as a connector template: